hack3rmann/waywe-rs/README.md

 waywe image path/to/your/picture.jpg
 ```

+Note that it will set the same wallpaper for all currently plugged monitors.
+You can also specify on which monitor to set wallpaper to with `--monitor <NAME>` key.

-Also, you can create preview of currently running wallpaper:
+Also, you can create preview image of currently running wallpaper:

 ```shell
 waywe preview preview.png